Open Letter to the Party: Legacy

-Although the historian Norman Davies has dismissed the influence of Kuroń's ideological critique on the later opposition movement, the journalist Roman Graczyk has argued that Kuroń and Modzelewski’s Open Letter and subsequent imprisonment acted as a catalyst that accelerated the political maturity of the young opposition movement within Poland.
+Although the historian Norman Davies has dismissed the influence of Kuroń's ideological critique on the later opposition movement, the journalist Roman Graczyk has argued that Kuroń and Modzelewski's Open Letter and subsequent imprisonment acted as a catalyst that accelerated the political maturity of the young opposition movement within Poland.

 The Open Letter has been seen as an influential text in providing the intellectual impetus to the protests of 1968.
-Within Poland, David Ost describes leading activists in the 1968 Polish student protests, such as Adam Michnik and Dan Lityński as "followers and admirers" of the Open Letter.
+Within Poland, David Ost describes leading activists in the 1968 Polish student protests, such as Adam Michnik and Jan Lityński as "followers and admirers" of the Open Letter.
 When the student leader Daniel Cohn-Bendit stood trial for his role during May 1968 in France he gave his name as Kuroń-Modzelewski.

 Responding to an article published in Kultura in 1977, Hass would go on to pen his own Open Letter to Ozjasz Szechter, in which he critiqued Stalinism and the communist bureaucracy in Poland.
 In 2013 Sławomir Sierakowski, the editor-in-chief of Krytyka Polityczna, published an Open Letter to the Parties the title of which was in direct reference to Kuroń and Modzelewski's Open Letter.